+The district has adopted a Safe and Supportive Learning Environment manual featuring inclusive evidence-based interventions in the discipline matrix.
 In a small school or District, improvement for a small number students will make a large change in the percentages as indicated on the California School Dashboard.
 For example, at a small school, if no students were suspended in 2018 and one student was suspended in 2019, the difference by one student would cause the school's suspension data to go from blue to orange on the Dashboard (skipping green and yellow altogether).
 Each student makes a big difference in a small school and district; this is a good thing, since it means that big changes will result from improvement in a few students' school experience.
-Casterlin suspension rates are in the blue on the 2019 Dashboard due to 0 suspensions, which is typical for that school.
-Overall the District decreased suspensions by .6%, and most schools saw a decrease in suspension rates.
-There have been no expulsions in the District.
+Successful implementation of improved discipline strategies is evidenced by the District being exited from significant disproportionality status.

 The California Healthy Kids Survey (CHKS) for 2020-21 includes questions that indicate feelings of belonging or connectedness for the District's 7th graders.
 Student responses show that 74% agree or strongly agree with statements that relate to a feeling that they belong.
 This is a remarkably high rate for connectedness.
-CHKS also offers staff survey modules which the district employs and parent survey modules which will be initiated in the 2022-23 school year.
+CHKS also offers staff survey modules which the district employs and parent survey modules which have been rolled out for the 2022-23 school year.